-(c) Massachusetts and/or federal government or industry issued licenses or certifications required by industry or government to work in the technical area and by the Department to teach the vocational technical subject matter and skills as set forth in "Guidelines for Vocational Technical Education Programs and Educator Licensure."
+(c) Massachusetts and/or federal government or industry issued licenses or certifications required by industry or government to work in the technical area and by the Department to teach the vocational technical subject matter and skills as set forth in Department guidelines.

-(d) Passing scores on the written and performance tests in the vocational technical subject matter and skills the candidate will teach.
+(d) Achieving passing scores on the written and performance tests in the vocational technical subject matter and skills the candidate will teach.

-(e) Passing score on the Technical Communication and Literacy Skills Test.
+(e) Achieving a passing score on either the Vocational Technical Literacy Skills Test or the Communication and Literacy Skills Test.

-(f) Employment Experience: All vocational technical teacher license candidates must document recent employment experience directly related to the subject matter and skills they will teach.
-Recent employment experience is defined as employment experience within seven years of the date of an application for a vocational technical teacher license.
+(f) Employment Experience: All vocational technical teacher license candidates must document employment experience directly related to the subject matter and skills they will teach.

-Candidates for a vocational technical teacher license for which a bachelor's degree is required must document a minimum of three years of recent, full-time employment experience, provided however, that a master's degree related to the subject matter and skills to be taught may substitute for one of the three years of required employment experience.
+Candidates for a vocational technical teacher license for which a bachelor's degree is required must document a minimum of three years of full-time employment experience, provided however, that a master's degree related to the subject matter and skills to be taught may substitute for one of the three years of required employment experience.

-Candidates for a vocational technical teacher license for which an associate's degree is required must document a minimum of four years of recent, full-time employment experience, provided however, that a bachelor's degree related to the subject matter and skills to be taught may substitute for one of the four years of required employment experience and a master's degree related to the subject matter and skills to be taught may substitute for one of the four years of required employment experience.
+Candidates for a vocational technical teacher license for which an associate degree is required must document a minimum of four years of full-time employment experience, provided however, that a bachelor's degree related to the subject matter and skills to be taught may substitute for one of the four years of required employment experience and a master's degree related to the subject matter and skills to be taught may substitute for one of the four years of required employment experience.

-Vocational technical teacher candidates who are required to possess a minimum of a high school diploma must document a minimum of five years of recent, full-time employment experience, provided however, that an associate's degree related to the subject matter and skills to be taught may substitute for one of the five years of employment experience and a bachelor's degree related to the subject matter and skills to be taught may substitute for two of the five years of required employment experience.
+Vocational technical teacher candidates who are required to possess a minimum of a high school diploma must document a minimum of five years of full-time employment experience, provided however, that an associate degree related to the subject matter and skills to be taught may substitute for one of the five years of employment experience and a bachelor's degree related to the subject matter and skills to be taught may substitute for two of the five years of required employment experience.

 Actual time spent on cooperative education employment by a graduate of a vocational technical education program may be counted toward meeting a portion of the employment experience requirement.

-(g) Candidates who have at least three full years of employment as a Department approved Criminal Justice vocational technical teacher will be exempt from the requirements set forth in 603 CMR 4.07(2) (d) and (f) if they apply and complete all the requirements for licensure no later than December 31, 2015.

 (3) Sheltered English Immersion Endorsement for Preliminary Vocational Technical Teacher License.

 Starting on July 1, 2021, a career vocational technical teacher who is assigned to provide sheltered English instruction to an English learner shall either hold a Sheltered English Immersion (SEI) Teacher Endorsement or earn such endorsement within one year from the date of the assignment pursuant to 603 CMR 14.08(3).
 603 CMR 4.07(3) shall not apply to career vocational technical teachers who are required to obtain the SEI Endorsement in accordance with 603 CMR 14.08(2).